 In both Hurricane Harvey and Tropical Storm Imelda, private property owners on the north side of Interstate 10 suffered never-before-seen flooding.
 In both occasions, the flooding appears to have been caused by the highway’s construction and operation such that I-10 acted as a dam by restricting the natural flow of runoff water.
-We are investigating whether these flooding events qualify as a taking under applicable law that would entitle flood victims to just compensation.

 You need to sign up with an attorney.
 We are here to investigate your claims and, if appropriate, file your claims in court.
 Please contact us to tell us that you want to participate, and we will discuss the case with you.

 If you just wish to be added to our email list for updates, please submit your contact information here.
 Please understand that you only become one of our clients by signing an engagement letter with us.
 Without a signed engagement letter, we do not represent you.

 Resolving these claims will take substantial time because it involves complex litigation against the government.
 Depending on the exact size of the case, the potential cost to the government may be substantial.
 All of those factors mean the case will take time.
 Please be wary of anyone promising quick results.

 Nothing.
 The lawyers will cover all expenses and will recover a fee only if we obtain a successful result.
 There is no fee to the client unless we recover in this action.

 Our team comprises attorneys with significant flooding cases from Burns Charest LLP, Irvine & Conner PLLC and, Dunbar & Harder, PLLC.
 The most recent work by these lawyers was winning a trial victory on liability for a federal takings case relating to flooding during Hurricane Harvey, In re Upstream Addicks and Barker Flood-Control Reservoirs, No. 1:17-cv-09001-CFL, in the U.S. Court of Federal Claims.
 Read more here.